HighSchoolHacking/GLS/docs/Design/Null Checking.md

 ## Implementation

-A null check consists of a variable to be checked, an explicit null value to check against and some operator to test equality/inequality.
+A null check consists of a start variable to be checked, an explicit null value to check against and some operator to test equality or inequality.

 ### Properties